cavalen/vlab-azure/README.md

 https://github.com/F5Networks/f5-azure-arm-templates/tree/master/supported/standalone/2nic/existing-stack/payg
 https://github.com/F5Networks/f5-azure-arm-templates/tree/master/supported/standalone/3nic/existing-stack/payg

+**Playbook 04 - Install/Update AS3**\
+To be able to configure all of the services using AS3, version 3.20 is needed.
+Version 3.20 includes a feature to allow the same Virtual IP with different Virtual Servers (shareAddresses)

+**Playbook 05 - Deploy Services using AS3**\
+Deploy all the services from Playbook 02 as Virtual Servers.
+Hackazon (8443) Virtual Server includes a WAF policy.

-**Playbook 04 - Get Infrastructure Information**\
+**Playbook 06 - Get Infrastructure Information**\
 The last playbook displays information relevant for the lab, and saves that information in a local file: **info.txt**
 - Lamp Server Public IP and DNS Record
-- BIG-IP Management URL
+- BIG-IP Management IP & URL
-- Virtual Servers Public IP and DNS Record
+- Virtual Server Public IP and DNS Record

 <br />